To join me on tour, the price is $140 per person, per night, plus 5% GST.

 The nature of my tour is not particularly suitable to children.
 Please check with me for more details.

 Accommodation pick-up and drop-off is included, within Yellowknife.

-- Pick-up times will range between 20:30 and 21:45.
+Pick-up times will range between 20:30 and 21:45.
 Expect to be back at your accommodation between 01:30 and 03:30.
 This will obviously vary greatly depending on the distance we travel, how auroral conditions are, and how the weather is.
 Daylight saving time (ugh!) can push these times back an hour.

 Your choice of a warm drink in an individual thermos with home baked treats will be yours during the night.